aeonSolutions/PCB-Prototyping-Catalogue/README.md

 The price starts at 30eur plus postage fees.
 (I will also deliver the assembled PCB with all the components in place at a fair aditonal cost).

-**Be supportive of my dedication and work towards technology education and buy me a coffee.
+**Be supportive of my dedication and work towards technology education and buy me a cup of coffee.
 Link below.**

 ## Firmware Download / Burner
 one can use the PCB in the repository [AeonLabs-MCU-Burner-USB-to-UART-TTL](https://github.com/aeonSolutions/AeonLabs-MCU-Burner-USB-to-UART-TTL) to program AeonLabs's PCBs.